 Read the question below and see if you know the answer.

-Question: Child-centered play therapy is the same as my child being able to play at home alone?
+True or False?
+Child-centered play therapy is the same as my child playing at home alone.

 Let's take a deeper dive:

-(Please scroll inside the box to read the full description)
+(Please scroll over the text to read the full description)

 Goals + Objectives: